AdvaithN1/ALForDesign/README.md

 $\text{scores}=(\text{proximity\_weight}+(1-\text{proximity\_weight})\cdot\text{error})^\frac{1}{\text{proximity\_weight}}$
 3. We normalize the scores to a probability distribution.
 4. We select a point at random from the pool, weighted by the probability distribution.
-5. We create an predicted error interval with an unfixed width of $0.2$.
+5. We create a predicted error interval with an unfixed width of $0.2$.
 This interval is centered at the predicted error of the point selected point.
-6. We [calculate the distance matrix](#distance-matrix-computation), and choose the point farthest from a labeled point that has an predicted error score within the range.
+6. We [calculate the distance matrix](#distance-matrix-computation), and choose the point farthest from a labeled point that has a predicted error score within the range.
 7. We add the chosen point to the batch, remove the point from the pool, and recompute the distance matrix, treating the chosen point as a labeled one.
 8. Repeat steps 4-7 until the batch is full.
 9. Return the batch